bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 }
 ```

-then, the decompressed contents of the corresponding
+An example of the decompressed contents of the corresponding
-TSV file, `sub-01_task-nback_physioevents.tsv.gz` may be:
+TSV file, `sub-01_task-nback_physioevents.tsv.gz` is:

 ```TSV
 -4   "Ready"